 Other Women’s Clothing Subscription Services

 If you’re a woman, whether you’re interested in clothes, accessories, shoes, beauty products (or all of the above), there’s almost certainly a subscription service to meet your needs.
-Specifically for clothes, this includes the likes of Wantable, Gwynnie Bee, Stitch Fix, The Ms Collection, and more.
+Specifically for clothes, this includes the likes of Wantable, Gwynnie Bee, The Ms Collection, and more.

 How different are many of these services from Le Tote?
 Outside of pricing and the clothes they offer, not a whole lot.
 Most gather your personal preferences through a short questionnaire and “liking” items in your account, give you the ability to try before you buy, and offer steep discounts off retail prices.